FactEngineCommunity/MindfulDB/README.md

 MindfulDB = Cypher over your otherwise relational database.

-MindfulDB turns your otherwise relational database into a graph database.
+MindfulDB turns your otherwise relational database into a graph relational database.

 MindfulDB is realisation of graph relational paradigm by extending your existing relational database to act as if a graph database from a query perspective.

 Without changing anything about your relational schema MindfulDB empowers you to perform Cypher queries over your database with the minimum of fuss.

+SQL + Cypher on your MindfulDB.

 **How does MindfulDB Work?**